Hospitality industry: Definition in Dutch, Italian and French

+Impact of the COVID‑19 Pandemic

+The COVID‑19 pandemic profoundly disrupted the hospitality industry, exposing its vulnerability to global crises.
+Hotels, restaurants, bars, and travel services experienced abrupt closures, reduced occupancy, and strict hygiene regulations, resulting in significant revenue losses and temporary layoffs.
+Research on adaptive legal literacy during the pandemic highlights that managers who successfully navigated this period relied on the ability to quickly interpret and apply shifting public health directives, labor laws, and safety regulations.
+This competency enabled hospitality professionals to implement effective hygiene protocols, manage workforce challenges, and maintain customer trust while complying with evolving governmental mandates.
+The experience underscored the importance of legal awareness, crisis management, and operational adaptability in sustaining resilience across lodging, food and beverage services, and other hospitality sectors.

+Technology

+Hospitality operations rely on several categories of specialized software.
+The property management system (PMS) serves as the central operational platform for lodging properties, handling reservations, room assignment, guest check-in and check-out, housekeeping status, and guest billing.
+Historically installed on premises, PMS platforms have increasingly migrated to cloud-based delivery, reducing on-property information technology infrastructure and enabling centralized management across multi-property portfolios.

+Revenue management systems apply demand forecasting and pricing algorithms to set room rates dynamically.
+The discipline originated in the airline industry following deregulation in the United States and was subsequently adopted by hotel chains beginning in the 1980s.

+Distribution technology connects properties to booking channels.
+A central reservation system manages rate and inventory data, while a channel manager distributes that data to online travel agencies, global distribution systems, and a property's own booking engine.

+Additional operational systems include point of sale platforms for food and beverage outlets, labor management and scheduling software, and business intelligence tools that consolidate data across these systems for performance reporting.

 By country

 India

 The hotel industry in India is poised for continued strong growth, with CareEdge Ratings forecasting a 9-11% year-over-year increase in revenue for hotels in FY25.
 This comes after an estimated 12-14% growth in RevPAR (revenue per available room) in FY24, driven by robust demand outpacing supply.
 Average room rates across India are projected to rise from around ₹7,200-7,400 in FY24 to ₹7,700-7,900 in FY25, with RevPAR climbing to an average of ₹4,800-5,000 by end-FY24.
 The recovery is fueled by healthy domestic leisure and business travel demand, complemented by increasing foreign tourist arrivals.
 While new supply is expected at a 4-5% CAGR over 4-5 years adding over 50,000 branded rooms, this delayed catch-up will allow demand-supply dynamics to gradually align.
 The CareEdge report notes a better balance emerging across segments like upscale, upper midscale and midscale/economy, reducing the earlier concentration in luxury/upper upscale.
 With high occupancies of 68-70% forecast for FY25, the strong RevPAR growth should aid in improving the credit profile of industry players.